-One way of measuring academic success is by looking at the ‘value-added’ our students achieve.
-Value-added is calculated by working out the differential between the grades which one would expect a student to obtain on the basis of her underlying ability and the grades that she actually obtains.
-EHS constantly reviews its value-added performance using data provided by the University of Durham’s Centre for Evaluation and Monitoring and this shows that our students regularly achieve one or two grades higher than their underlying ability suggests.
+One way of measuring the academic success of EHS is by looking at the ‘value-added’ our students achieve.
+Value-added is calculated by working out the differential between the grades which one would expect a student to obtain on the basis of his or her underlying ability and the grades that she actually obtains.
+EHS constantly reviews its value-added performance using data provided by the University of Durham’s Centre for Evaluation and Monitoring and our students regularly achieve one or two grades higher than their underlying ability suggests.
 At A Level we use ALIS predictive data and at GCSE, MIDYIS.

-In the academic year 2015-16 EHS achieved excellent value-added data both at A Level and GCSE and we are extremely proud that our value-added is well above the national average at both levels.
+In the academic year 2017-18 EHS achieved very good value-added data both at A Level and GCSE and we are extremely proud that our value-added is well above the national average at both levels.

 EHS pupils consistently achieve well above the expected standard compared to the national average for students of their ability.

 Overall Value Added at GCSE level is extremely positive.
 In 2017-18 English Language, English Literature and Physical Education students achieved on average 2 grades higher than students in other institutions of the same ability.
 In other subjects including Art and Design, Latin, Geography and RS students achieved on average a grade higher.

 During the last three years EHS students have achieved a 100% pass rate and all subjects have achieved positive value added with particularly good scores in Psychology, English Literature, Sociology, Design and Technology, Physical Education, Drama, Geography and Latin.
 In these subjects all students achieved above the grade they were predicted.